-- A clear and comprehensive summary of the concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome. - 2.5.2 For paper records ensure all paper records are kept securely, separate from the main student file, and in a locked location.
+- A clear and comprehensive summary of the concern. - The child's wishes and feelings. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome. - A record of any discussion/communication with parents/carers, other agencies etc. - 2.4.2 Electronic records are stored on an indentised, purpose-built, secure platform, CPOMs. - 2.4.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a student moves schools, within 5 days, in accordance with 'Keeping Children Safe in Education', 2023, (page 167) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
+The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving.

-For electronic records - ensure all electronic records are stored on an identified, purposebuilt, secure platform (eg My Concern or CPOMS).
+- 2.4.4 Make parents/carers aware that such records exist, except where to do so would place the child at risk of harm. - 2.4.5 Ensure all actions and decisions will be led by what is considered to be in the best interests of the child.

-- 2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a student moves schools, within 5 days, in accordance with 'Keeping Children Safe in Education' (September 2021 page 148) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
-The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving. - 2.5.4 Make parents/carers aware that such records exist, except where to do so would place the child at risk of harm. - 2.5.5 Ensure all actions and decisions will be led by what is considered to be in the best interests of the child.
+2.5 Confidentiality and information sharing

-2.6 Confidentiality and information sharing
+2.5.1 Information about children and their families is defined as 'special category data', i.e. information that identifies a living individual.
+Collection, storage and sharing of personal data is governed by the General Data Protection Regulations (UK GDPR) and the Data Protection Act 2018.

-- 2.6.1 Information about children and their families is defined as 'special category data', ie information that identifies a living individual.
-Collection, storage and sharing of personal data is governed by the The General Data Protection Regulations (UK GDPR) and the Data Protection Act 2018. - 2.6.2 The Trust will:
+2.5.2 The school will: